ManuelGil/vscode-json-flow/README.md

 ## Contributing

 JSON Flow is an open-source project and welcomes contributions from the community.
-Here’s how you can get involved:
+Here's how you can get involved:

 1. **Fork** the [GitHub repository](https://github.com/ManuelGil/vscode-json-flow).
 2. **Create a new branch** for your feature or fix: